MicrosoftDocs/Virtualization-Documentation/windows-container-samples/golang/README.md

 # Instructions

 All container sample source code is kept under the Vitualization-Documentation git repository in a folder called windows-container-samples.
-1. Open a CLI session and change directories to the folder in which you want to store this repository.
+1. Open a Powershell session and change directories to the folder in which you want to store this repository.
 2. Clone the repo to your current working directory: git clone https://github.com/MicrosoftDocs/Virtualization-Documentation.git
 3. Navigate to the folder in CLI containing the django repository based on where you cloned the Virtualization-Documentation repo.